Elmer Gantry: Background and writing

 The character of Sharon Falconer was reportedly based on events in the career of the radio evangelist Aimee Semple McPherson, who founded the Pentecostal Christian denomination known as the International Church of the Foursquare Gospel in 1927.
 Lewis reportedly finished the book while mending a broken leg on Jackfish Island in Rainy Lake, Minnesota.
+Many details in Elmer Gantry are derived from the Sunday School meetings, Birkhead's memories, and the books Birkhead provided.
+Birkhead is often put forward as the basis of the character Frank Shallard and he bears strong similarities to the character.
+Birkhead denied being the basis of Shallard.
+Birkhead also likely influenced the character Andrew Pengilly.
+John Tyler Blake, in his PhD dissertation on Elmer Gantry, noted multiple similarities between Birkhead and Elmer Gantry.

-Experts have noted that George Babbitt, the namesake of one of Lewis' better-known novels, appears in Elmer Gantry (briefly, during an encounter at the Zenith Athletic Club), and that the Elmer Gantry character appears as a minor character in two later, lesser-known Lewis novels, The Man Who Knew Coolidge and Gideon Planish.
+George Babbitt, the namesake of one of Lewis' better-known novels, briefly appears in Elmer Gantry, and the character Elmer Gantry appears as a minor character in two of his lesser-known novels, The Man Who Knew Coolidge (1928) and Gideon Planish (1943).
+Birkhead, who had become an anti-fascist propagandist, consulted with Lewis while he was writing Gideon Planish.